satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 by making the following changes to the review process.
-Distributing reviews to many reviewers would allow each reviewer to focus on portions of the article that reflect the reviewer’s specialty or area of interest and place less of a burden on any one reviewer, enabling a more comprehensive and timely review.
+Distributing reviews to many reviewers would allow each reviewer to focus on portions of the article that reflect the reviewer’s specialty or area of interest and place less of a burden on any one reviewer.
 Providing reviewers materials and methods to perform comprehensive evaluation would facilitate transparency, greater scrutiny, and replication of results.
-Acknowledging reviewers makes it possible to quantitatively assess reviewer contributions, which could be integrated with assessments for promotions and grants.
+Acknowledging reviewers makes it possible to quantitatively assess reviewer contributions, which could be used to establish the impact of the reviewer in the scientific community.
 Quantifying review quality could help establish the importance of individual reviews and reviewers as well as the submitted article.
 Finally, we recommend expediting post-publication reviews and allowing for the dialogue to continue and flourish in a dynamic and interactive manner.
-We argue that these solutions can be implemented by building upon distributed computer programming code management systems and social networking technologies.
-In this article, we provide examples of current code review systems that offer opportunities for addressing the above problems, and offer suggestions for enhancing code review systems for article review.
+We argue that these solutions can be implemented by adapting existing features from open-source software management and social networking technologies.
+We propose a model of an open, interactive review system that quantifies the significance of articles, the quality of reviews and the reputation of reviewers.

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review, reputation